chungnho/love-at-first-byte/recipes/cocktails/tom_collins.md

 ## Variations

-- Earl Grey Collins - Use Earl Grey infused gin (soak an earl grey tea bag in up to 500 mL of gin for ~8h)
+- Earl Grey Collins - Use Earl Grey infused gin (soak an earl grey tea bag in up to 500 mL of gin for ~8 h)

 ## Reference